Overview

 A sigmoidoscopy uses an endoscope to look at the lining of the lower part of your large bowel.
 This helps us to diagnose any symptoms you have, or check your existing bowel condition.

-During a sigmoidoscopy, small tissue samples (biopsies) of your bowel might be taken.
+During a sigmoidoscopy, we might take small tissue samples (biopsies) of your bowel.
 These can be tested under a microscope to help with your diagnosis.
-Small growth in the bowel (polyps) can also be removed during this procedure.
+Small growths in the bowel (polyps) can also be removed during this procedure.

 You might have a flexible sigmoidoscopy if you have: